Keywords

 The study protocol received ethical approval based on the Declaration of Helsinki (JUST-420-2019).
 Besides, this study protocol and procedures were registered retrospectively in the National Clinical Trial Registry (https://clinicaltrials.gov/study/NCT07342660, Registration No.: NCT07342660).
 This is because the study originally registered within the Erasmus+ program database and the Jordan University of Science and Technology Deanship of Research system.
 However, internal registration would not be enabling the open access to the study protocol, Hereby, we proceeded with retrospective registration in a public registry and we clearly stated that in the registration database.

 The therapeutic protocol commenced with two treadmill familiarization sessions.
 This was followed by ten combined treatment sessions, each consisting of a 12-minute interval: a 1-minute warm-up, a 10-minute simultaneous treadmill training and tDCS therapy period, and a 1-minute cool-down.
 Treadmill speed was initiated at 50% of the child’s maximum ground speed from the 6-Minute Walk Test (6MWT) and was progressively increased based on individual tolerance.
 Tolerance was gauged by the absence of fatigue complaints, a heart rate not exceeding 70% of maximum, and the maintenance of proper gait without shuffling.
 Assistants were present to provide support and verbal feedback to promote correct movement patterns.
+All enrolled participants completed the full intervention protocol, including all ten treatment sessions, without missed sessions, or withdrawals.
+The bilateral anodal tDCS was delivered continuously throughout the entire 10-minute treadmill training period, and throughout all sessions, children were continuously monitored for discomfort or adverse events, and stimulation was immediately discontinued if any intolerance occurred.

 Pre- and post-intervention data were collected, including body function measures like joint range of motion, activity measures such as walking endurance (6MWT), and motor function evaluation (GMFM-IS).
 Gait parameters in children walking on a 10-meter track were assessed using a tri-axial accelerometer measuring accelerations in x, y, and z axes ( Figure 2).
 Gait variability was determined using autocorrelation coefficients for each axis, indicating abnormality or normality.
 This method proved effective for studying gait function maturation in children by analysing deviations in each gait cycle relative to the mean value.13–15

 Two studies investigated the efficacy of integrating unilateral anodal tDCS with treadmill training to improve gait alignment in pediatric populations with CP.8,10 The first reported improvements in balance functions, and static anterior/posterior, medio/lateral swaying,8 and the second reported improvements in pelvic tilting and distance traveled (6MWT).
-Hereby, there However, this study applied bilateral anodal tDCS over prefrontal and motor areas influenced by previous brain imaging findings7 of global excitability alterations and reduction in children with CP.
+However, this study applied bilateral anodal tDCS over prefrontal and motor areas influenced by previous brain imaging findings7 of global excitability alterations and reduction in children with CP.
 Hereby, this study’s approach is reported to be safe with no side effects, and we may assume that this approach would improve results by targeting both sides of the brain.

 To start with, the spatiotemporal parameters of gait can be evaluated in three axes: anteroposterior, medio-lateral, and vertical.
 Tri-axial accelerometers are used to record these dimensions, providing a valid tool for analyzing gait parameters.18

 On the other hand, in terms of gait variability, the gait pattern of children and adolescents with CP is often characterized by increased gait variability15,16 and asymmetry19 compared with their healthy-developed peers.
 This manifests as stride-to-stride fluctuations.
-Normally, the fluctuations are relatively small in terms of the coefficient of variation in the gait speed and stride time.20,21 Hereby, measuring gait variability is considered important because it serves as a sensitive and clinically relevant parameter in the evaluation of gait, mobility, fall risk, and the responses to therapeutic interventions.21 However, due to a lack of studies examining the changes in gait variability after the tDCS and treadmill treatments, this study’s results would be the first in this field and would add preliminary data that there are no significant improvements in gait variability post-tDCS treatment.
+Normally, the fluctuations are relatively small in terms of the coefficient of variation in the gait speed and stride time.20,21 Hereby, measuring gait variability is considered important because it serves as a sensitive and clinically relevant parameter in the evaluation of gait, mobility, fall risk, and the responses to therapeutic interventions.21 However, due to a lack of studies examining the changes in gait variability after the tDCS and treadmill treatments, this study’s results would be the first in this field and would add preliminary data that there are no remarkable improvements in gait variability post-tDCS treatment.
 Nevertheless, there is a crucial need for further studies in this regard.

 Rehabilitation specialists use GMFM to measure motor function in children with CP for intervention effectiveness.22 This study finding comes from Grecco et al. (2015),10 who examined the effect of tDCS and treadmill gait training on 24 children with CP and found no significant changes in gross motor functions.
 This is because previous studies showed that significant improvements in gross motor function may require more time and intensive treatment, with one study reporting such improvement after 6 weeks18 and 12 weeks of intervention.23 This highlights the importance of further research to understand the time and intensity required for interventions to have a significant impact on gross motor function in children with CP.

 This pilot study successfully demonstrated that the application of bilateral anodal transcranial direct current stimulation (tDCS) concurrently with standard treadmill gait training is both a safe and feasible intervention for children diagnosed with diplegic CP.
 This study effectively fulfills the role of an essential pre-clinical or proof-of-concept study, as recommended by medical research councils before proceeding to a large-scale RCT, which is recommended and crucially needed.
+However, this study is still an exploratory single-group feasibility study, the observed treatment effects should be interpreted cautiously and cannot be attributed solely to bilateral anodal tDCS or treadmill training.
+Future randomized controlled trials are required to determine treatment efficacy and to elucidate the mechanisms underlying the observed improvements.

 TDCS and Treadmill in CP is marked under a Creative Commons Attribution 4.0 International license (CC BY 4.0).
 To view a copy of this mark, visit: https://zenodo.org/records/18330054.17